zone-six/microservice-template/README.md

 ## TODO:
 - If more than one server (e.g. jobs, REST, etc.) need to look at multiple docker files and builds.
+- Write a generic pub/sub utility that can be imported and used in the utilities container
+  - Utility will need to read from an options types and connect to NATS
+  - Need to think about this a little more, as we'd probably like to keep just one connection to NATS.